 Although many employers issue employment contracts setting out notice periods the employer will provide, there are also statutory notice rights set out in law.
 These entitle employees to one week’s notice for each complete year of service up to a maximum of 12.
 So if your employee had been working for five years or longer he is entitled to more notice.

 If your employee earns enough to have to pay National Insurance contributions she will be entitled to Statutory Sick Pay (SSP).
 This is not payable for the first three days of sickness and lasts for 28 weeks.
 Her first absence will count for this as absences within eight weeks are linked.
-The rate is £86.70 from 6 April 2013.
-In certain circumstances employers can claim SSP back from HMRC (see HMRC website for more).
+The weekly rate is £96.35 from 4 April 2021.

 It is a good idea to set parameters for what staff can do at work with your technology.
 You need to review this and introduce a comprehensive policy setting out what they can do and how they should conduct themselves online.
 This can encompass personal use, email etiquette and any monitoring you carry out.
 Once rules are set, if these are broken you have grounds for disciplining offenders.

 No party has the right to change the terms of a contract of employment without the agreement of the other side.
 You may be able to get your employees to agree, especially if you offer a one-off incentive.
 Otherwise, they will be within their rights to refuse to work outside their allotted hours.
 If no agreement can be reached and you still want to make the change, your only option is to terminate the contracts of employment providing appropriate notice and offer to re-employ them on the more flexible terms.
 Your employees would be entitled to claim unfair dismissal.
 The Employment Tribunal assessing the claims would look at issues such as your business reasons, how you consulted and how many people agreed and refused.
 If it was satisfied this was a dismissal for some other substantial reason, you would not be found to have unfairly dismissed your employees.